 On May 15, 2002, Congress enacted the “Notification and Federal Employee Antidiscrimination and Retaliation Act of 2002,” which is known as the No FEAR Act .

-The No FEAR Act is intended to increase the accountability of Federal agencies for acts of discrimination or retaliation against employees, former employees, and applicants.
-It requires CFPB to post a notice of rights and protections available under Federal antidiscrimination and whistleblower protection laws and to post certain equal employment opportunity data.
+It requires the CFPB to post a notice of rights and protections available under Federal antidiscrimination and whistleblower protection laws and to post certain No FEAR Act data.
+The CFPB also releases an annual No FEAR Act report.

 The data includes:

-- Final Actions Issued by CFPB Involving a Finding of Discrimination
+- Final actions issued by the CFPB involving a finding of discrimination

-To learn more about equal employment opportunity at the Bureau please visit our Equal Employment Opportunity page or contact:
+To learn more about equal employment opportunity at the Bureau please visit our equal employment opportunity page or contact us.